-No where in the passages (either Mark or Matthew) do the gospel authors communicate that God turned his back on Jesus because the sin of the world was laid upon Christ.
+Nowhere in the passages (either Mark or Matthew) do the gospel authors communicate that God turned his back on Jesus or turned his face away because the sin of the world was laid upon Christ.
 While this idiosyncratic interpretation is not Un-Biblical (goes against anything the Bible directly states) it seems to be Non-Biblical (the Bible does not say that God turned his back on Jesus at anytime in scripture).
 Non-Biblical is not problematic in any orthodox sense (leisure suits are not mentioned in the Bible but they do not violate any Biblical principle), but to state that God turned his back on Jesus is simply not found in the Bible, thus it is Non-Biblical.

 The Protestant Reformers set forth a principle of scriptural interpretation to govern biblical hermeneutics.
 It is sometimes called the analogy of faith.
 R. C. Sproul explains:

 we are to interpret Scripture according to Scripture.
 That is, the supreme arbiter in interpreting the meaning of a particular verse in Scripture is the overall teaching of the Bible.

 Applying this interpretative principle to this passage, you will not find other scripture stating that God turned his back on Jesus thus resulting in Christ crying out “My God, my God, why have you forsaken me?”
 If we want scripture to enlighten our understanding of Mark 15:33-34 and Matthew 27:45-46, we should turn to Psalm 22.
 Interestingly, verse 1 of Psalm 22 is the line, “My God, my God, why have you forsaken me?”
 Ironically, Craig provides insight into this cry of Jesus: